 Hello amazing friends!
-Can you believe I have been working on my current haul since November??
-I am quickly nearing the finish line though with just a handful of pieces left!
-It really was the Biggest Thrifty Haul of them all!
+I’m quickly nearing the finish line of my current haul of goodies with just a handful of pieces left.
+This was the Biggest Thrifty Haul of them all!
 Today, I’m sharing how to paint a silver tray using this gorgeous, ornate silver tray that I’ve had for a couple of years:

 I paid $9.95 and have actually used it in our Christmas decor:

 But, it was time to do something with it.